It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Even the best-laid plans and New Years Resolutions will end up in a ditch on the side of the road unless you have a damn good reason.

 After all, life gets busy and it’s Taco Tuesday and a new video game just came out and schools are closed and you just don’t feel like exercising and it’s cold.

 You will never NOT be busy.

-That perseverance will from a damn good answer to the question: “Why?”
+That perseverance will form from a damn good answer to the question: “Why?”